Novi Sad: Cuisine

 Typical Serbian food can be found in Novi Sad, including traditional dishes like ćevapi, burek, kajmak, kiseli kupus, kiflice and pasulj, as well as fish dishes, local cheeses and charcuterie.
 Restaurants and farmsteads offer fresh produce from local farmers and also regional vintages from Fruska Gora's wineries.
 Modern alternatives are available at some of the city's top restaurants, which prepare traditional fare with an updated twist.
 Pastry shops serve local specialties such as layered cakes made from ground nuts and cream, referred to as 'torta' in Serbian.
 Desserts also often include raspberries, one of the region's largest exports, and historic Dunavska Street is home to many ice cream parlors.

+Index sandwich, named after university student index books, is a popular local street food since the 1980s.
+It is made out of a bread roll stuffed with melted cheese, ham, mushrooms and lashings of sauce.